 In spite of the fact that India is one of the fastest growing economies in the world and in spite of the Right to Education Act, which makes education not only possible but also compulsory for all children from the age of 5 to 14 years, India is the country with the largest number of out of school children in the world.

-According to statistics, at least 35 million children in the age group 6 to 13 years are out of school while millions more do not attend school regularly.
+According to statistics, at least 8.1 million children in the age group 6 to 13 years are out of school while millions more do not attend school regularly.
 Many of them are growing up in urban slums.
 UN HABITAT states that India has 170 million slum dwellers.
 Many live under a sheet of plastic or create a shelter for themselves with whatever material they manage to find.

-The children from these families often do not attend any schooling, as the family expects that the situation will get better soon and they can move back to where they came from.
+The children from these families often do not attend any schooling.
 Most families do not have the requisite official documents for enrolling the children in school.
 The parents themselves have no or very poor education and therefore do not pay much attention to their children’s need for education.

-One Academy for Working Children has a main center with regular classrooms and 4 satellite centers in or very near to the slum where the children live.
-It is our experience that the learning center has to be very close to the children’s home.
-Once the children develop a habit of going to school every day, they can also attend the 4-8th grade education in the main center, which may be one or two km away from their home.
-One of the reasons for our success with this program is the commitment of the staff who daily visit the families, meet the parents and solve their problems such as health issues, arranging proper documents for enrolling the child in the government schools etc. Since its inception, AWC’s have benefitted 13,000 drop-outs and out of school children and currently reach out to 1260 children annually.
+Each Academies for Working Children has a main centre with regular classrooms and 4 satellite centres in or very near to the slum where the children live.
+It is our experience that the learning centre has to be very close to the children’s home.
+Once the children develop a habit of going to school every day, their holistic development can be targeted.
+One of the reasons for our success with this program is the commitment of the staff that daily visits the families, meet the parents and solve their problems such as health issues, arranging proper documents for enrolling the child in the government schools etc. Since its inception, AWC’s have benefitted 13,000 drop-outs and out of school children and currently reach out to 1260 children annually.